parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 This processing step creates the **master remote sensing summary file**, with all variables and months per health area.

 ### Optional Visualization:
 You can also **visualize spatial variation in the remote sensing data by health area** for any given month.
-For example, below is a choropleth map of MODIS-derived Land Surface Temperature (LST) for a single month:
+For example, below is a choropleth map of MODIS-derived Land Surface Temperature (LST) for a single month, created in QGIS:

 ![LST Visualization Example](https://github.com/parker-group/Kinshasa_EO/blob/main/ShapesExampleLST.png)